Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

 # LLS-STEM-Runner

-A repository for game code that can be installed on T3 and T4 component testers
+A repository for game code that can be installed on T3 and T4 component testers.

+This project is an ideal vehicle for delivering hands on STEM and coding content to students.

 This work builds on the excellent work of https://dragaosemchama.com/en/2017/01/rex/ found at https://github.com/robsoncouto/rex